 General purpose tripods are most frequently offered in 3- or 4-leg-section models and I generally choose 4-section legs for my primary tripods.
 Four leg sections give me a relatively-compact retracted size that is especially appreciated when traveling with a maximum height that works well for me.
 With quality-constructed tripod models, I don't find the stability of the thinner lower leg section to be an issue.

 The high-quality RRS tripod legs have a sharp-looking patented carbon fiber weave with a just slightly soft feel.

-New with the Mark II models is a slot cut into the back of each leg cup, as seen above, releasing air pressure when the legs are being extended or retracted.
+New with the Mark II models is a slot cut into the back of each leg cup, as seen above, that releases air pressure when the legs are being extended or retracted.
 Do the air vents help?
-It is hard to discern the difference as the new leg locks are sealed, preventing airflow.
+It is hard to discern the difference in leg retraction pressure as the new leg locks are sealed, preventing airflow.
 But, air can be felt exiting this slot when the legs are being retracted, so the slot helps.

 Most tripods have multiple legs sections, allowing them to be set to various heights or retracted compactly.
 This means that leg section locks are needed and the first choice to be made is often between lever or flip-locks and twist locks.
 I've used both and strongly prefer the twist locks.

 What are the downsides to flip-locks?
 Some can pinch your fingers (it's painful), they are loud if not being very carefully closed (and closing slowing may lead to the first downside), the levers can catch on camera straps, backpack straps, branches, etc., and I find the levers to be slower to use.